Claus1/unigui/README.md

 ```
 def clean_table(_, value):
-    tables.rows = []
+    table.rows = []
-    return tables
+    return table
-clean_button = Button('Clean table’, changed = clean_table)
+clean_button = Button('Clean the table’, changed = clean_table)
 ```

-‘changed’ handlers have to return Gui object or array of Gui object which Unigui has to redraw, because we changed them in code.
+‘changed’ handlers have to return Gui object or array of Gui object which Unigui has to redraw, if we changed their visible state in code.
 Unigui will do all other jobs for synchronizing automatically.
-If Gui object doesn't have 'changed' handler the object accept incoming value automatically.
+If Gui object doesn't have 'changed' handler the object accept incoming value automatically to value class variable.

 If value is not acceptable instead of returning an object possible to return Error or Warning or UpdateError.
 The last function has a list object, which has to be synchronized simultaneously with informing about the Error.

 ```
 def changed_range(_,value):
    if value < 0.5 and value > 1.0:
-       #or UpdateError(.., _) if we want to return the previous value to the field
+       #or UpdateError(.., _) if we want to return the previous visible value to the field
        return Error(f‘The value of {_.name} has to be > 0.5 and < 1.0!')
     #accept value othewise
     _.value = value